Research

 Revise and Resubmit at American Economic Journal: Economic Policy.

-Since 2016, Country-by-Country reporting has provided tax authorities with information about multinationals’ worldwide activities.
-It has been hailed as a game-changer for corporate taxation, enabling tax authorities to target multinational firms with high profits in tax havens.
-We model Country-by-Country reporting as increasing both tax planning and audit costs for profit-shifting multinationals, where the latter depend on the share of profits held in tax havens.
-Then, Country-by-Country reporting makes shifting profits from a high-tax country to a tax haven relatively more attractive than shifting from a low-tax country.
-Under plausible conditions, profit shifting from high-tax affiliates may increase relative to no Country-by-Country reporting.
-We confirm these changes in profit-shifting patterns using a staggered difference-in-differences design.
-The opposing effects for low-tax and high-tax countries also explain the mixed findings of previous empirical evidence on Country-by-Country reporting.
+Since 2016, Country-by-Country reporting has provided tax authorities with detailed information about multinationals’ worldwide activities.
+We model Country-by-Country reporting as increasing tax planning and tax audit costs for profit-shifting multinationals, where the latter costs depend on the share of profits in tax havens.
+Then, Country-by-Country reporting makes shifting profits from a high-tax country to a tax haven more attractive compared to shifting from a low-tax country.
+Thus, while total profits shifted to the haven decrease, profit shifting from high-tax affiliates may increase relative to the situation without Country-by-Country reporting.
+We confirm these changes in profit-shifting patterns using a difference-in-differences design.

 Amberger, H., Doeleman, R., and Pendl, S. (Mis)measurement of Income Shifting.
-WU International Taxation Research Paper Series No. 2026-01.
+WU International Taxation Research Paper Series No. 2026-01; Paper.

 Work in Progress